“Heal me, Lord, and I will be healed; save me and I will be saved, or you are the one I praise” – Jeremiah 17:14

 Over the decades, I have led countless individual and group counseling sessions, developing treatment plans and behavioral management systems.
 I gained extensive experience serving as a CADC ll certified substance abuse counselor at a treatment at a facility in Northern California.

-Today I lead the recovery support ministry here at Alpha Ωmega free church.
-I would love to support anyone who has the desire to re-take control of their life.
+Today I lead the recovery outreach ministry here at Alpha Ωmega free church.
+I would love to hear from anyone who has the desire to re-take control of their life.

 Thanks so much for taking the time to read this.